n13l/openaaa/README.md

  - no more cookies and other state information on application layer
  - multipple network and/or application layers access same encrypted session
  - straightforward bindings to application layer using well-defined mechanism.
- - distributed, high performance and secured session manager (aaad) daemon
+ - distributed, high performance and secure session manager (aaad) daemon

 **Authorization**
  - unlimited aditional authorization rules based on authenticated user context

 **Interoperability**
  - no additional code on top of popular crypto libraries (openssl, nss, ...)
- - easy SSO (single sign on)
+ - platform and language independence
+ - (SSO) Single sign-on

 **TLS side channel authentication**